Universal Paperclips Accessibility Report

 If you want to play Universal Paperclips, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Universal Paperclips has 7 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 8 accessibility features for Visual in Universal Paperclips which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.